-As you did for the last two years applying to Yale SOM, you need to make the most of its single required essay, but you also need to take the time to make every box in the application a home run.
-They are not after-thoughts.
+The application has little change from last year.
+As applicants have done for the last few years when applying to Yale SOM, you need to make the most of its single required essay, but you also need to take the time to make every box in the application a home run.
+They are not afterthoughts.
 Your job descriptions and activity history are very important.
 Write and edit them carefully.
 Focus on achievements.
 Quantify when possible and keep in mind Yale’s commitment to “educating leaders for business and society.”

 My tips are in blue.